yogeshkhatana/All_programming_language_files/README.md

 # my_c_files

-These were some files which are practice by me during college time.
+These were some files that were rehearsed by me during college time.